imogencresswell/odin-recipes/README.md

 - Practice with HTML

 ### TO DO
-- [ ] Initial Structure
+- [ x ] Initial Structure
-- [ ] First recipe page: Saag Paneer
+- [ x ] First recipe page: Saag Paneer
-    - [ ] Create new HTML file
+    - [ x ] Create new HTML file
-    - [ ] Add links on homepage and back to homepage
+    - [ x ] Add links on homepage and back to homepage
-    - [ ] Build body of recipe page including free image
+    - [ x ] Build body of recipe page including free image
-- [ ] Second recipe page: Victoria Sponge
+- [ ] Second recipe page: Flavoured rice
     - [ ] Create new HTML file
     - [ ] Add links on homepage and back to homepage
     - [ ] Build body of recipe page including free image